 Multiparty Democracy-Kenya (CMD-Kenya) was established in March 2004 with support from the Netherlands Institute for Multiparty Democracy (NIMD) to facilitate the growth of and perpetuate multiparty democracy through the capacity building of political parties in Kenya.

 - Rallying political parties to be at the forefront of consolidation of democratic governance, and the rule of law.

 - To facilitate the development of democratic, sound, policy-oriented, and effective political parties.

 The Liberal Party of Denmark (Venstre)

 Founded in 1871, the Liberal Party of Denmark (Venstre) is one of the oldest parties in Denmark.
-The party is following 10 years in Government currently in opposition, yet is with 47 out of 179 seats the largest party in the Danish Parliament.
+The party is currently a part of the government coalition and has 34 out of 179 seats in the Danish Parliament.
 The Liberal party is member of Liberal International, and at European level full member of the European Liberal Democratic and Reform Party (ELDR).To manage their international DIPD projects, the Liberal Party has established the Danish Liberal Democracy Programme (DLDP).